 Loop | When to use it |

-for | Use when you know exactly how many times you want the computer to do something. |
+for | Use when you know exactly how many times something should run. |

-foreach | Use when you have a collection of items and want to process each one with the same operation. |
+foreach | Use when you have a collection of items and want to process each one the same way. |

-while | Use when you want the computer to keep doing something as long as a condition is true. |
+while | Use when you want something to keep running as long as a condition is true. |

-do-while | Use when you want the computer to make sure it does something at least once and then keep doing it if a condition is true. |
+do-while | Use when you want to run something at least once and then continue while a condition is true. |

-do-until | Use when you want the computer to keep doing something until a condition becomes true. |
+do-until | Use when you want something to keep running until a condition becomes true. |

 # Organize files by date

-**Get-ChildItem “C:\Documents” | ForEach-Object {**
+Get-ChildItem “C:\Documents” -File | ForEach-Object {

 $yearMonth = $_.LastWriteTime.ToString(“yyyy-MM”)

-**# Move files to organized folders**
+# Move files into folders named by year and month

 }